allegroai/clearml-docs/docs/webapp/webapp_profile.md

 This feature is available under the ClearML Enterprise plan
 :::

-Administrators can connect identity service providers to the server.
-Configure an identity connection, which allows ClearML to communicate with your identity provider, retrieve user information, authenticate users, and more.
+Administrators can connect identity service providers to the server: configure an identity connection, which allows ClearML to communicate with your identity provider, retrieve user information, authenticate users, and more.
 Once an identity provider connection is configured and enabled, the option appears in your server login page.